Playing Vintage Softball

 Click here for the Vintage Softball Club Application/Waiver form.
 Please read the instructions at the top of the form before you submit it.

-While our fiscal year is October 1 - September 31, we collect dues for January 1 - December 31.
+We collect dues on an annual basis covering January 1 - December 31.
 If you join and pay after October 1, your dues cover the rest of that year and the next.

 Make Membership Payment thru PayPal

-You can also pay or renew by handing a check to Don Shrank, our treasurer, or to any team captain.
+You can also pay or renew by handing a check to Don Shrank, our treasurer, or to any team captain or board member.

 IMPORTANT INFORMATION FOR NEW PLAYERS